-The high excise tax in Latvia that burdens domestic consumers and attracts illegal trade makes it harder to increase taxes.
+A relatively high excise tax in Latvia that burdens domestic consumers and attracts illegal trade makes it harder to increase taxes.
 There might be a case, however, for changing the application of excise duties to different products.
 When designing the excise tax system the government should seek to minimize the distorting effects of the tax on consumer behavior, use it to correct socially costly behavior, or both.
 Consumption of certain goods can impose costs on others ("externalities") or costs on consumers in the future ("internalities") that they may not fully take into account when making consumption decisions.
 In these circumstances, taxation can discourage the excessive consumption that would occur without it.
 There is some evidence that in Latvia the excise duties could better target the externalities and internalities associated with smoking, driving, and drinking.

 The current structure of alcohol duties could be improved to better target potentially harmful consumption.
 Alcohol consumption not only imposes costs directly on people who drink but also on others, such as victims of accidents, property damage, and violence.
 Moreover, the social harm from alcohol consumption is likely to be nonlinear: consuming a bottle of wine in an evening is likely to cause much more harm than the first glass.
 Finally, for a given level of consumption, the magnitude of harm is likely to vary across people.
 This creates challenges in quantifying both the marginal external or internal costs of alcohol consumption and the appropriate tax level.
 Nevertheless, many countries design excise taxes on alcohol consumption by taxing the unit of alcohol regardless of the form of the drink.
-The Latvian excise tax burden on spirits is already significantly higher than on beer, even without taking into account the planned rate increases for the former65.
-Excise tax burden on strong alcohol beverages is already significantly higher than on beer, more than 4-5 times, based on beverage impact on human health (alcohol does).
-Given that consumption of beer dominates in total consumption of alcoholic beverages in Latvia, it might be desirable to suspend the planned increase in the excise duty on strong alcohol and raise duties on beer and wine (see table in the ANNEX N: EXCISE TAX RATES: CURRENT STATUS AND RECOMMENDATIONS).
+The Latvian excise tax burden on spirits is already significantly higher than on beer, even without taking into account the planned rate increases for the former80).
+Based on alcohol beverage's impact on a human health it is estimated that strong alcohol in Latvia is taxed 4-5 times more than the beer.
+Given that consumption of beer dominates in total consumption of alcoholic beverages in Latvia it might be a case for a suspension of planned increase in excise duty on strong alcohol and rising duties on beer and wine (see table in the Annex D).